 About a week ago, there was much ado about the members of the Academy of Motion Picture Arts and Sciences’ Directors Branch having bypassed Ava DuVernay for her generally well-received historical drama Selma, starring David Oyelowo as Martin Luther King Jr.

-In fact, Hollywood as a whole was accused of being nothing more than an overgrown Boy's Club.
+In fact, Hollywood as a whole was accused of being nothing more than an overgrown Boy’s Club.
 One in which male studio executives do their best to keep women far away from jobs behind the camera.
-(See also: “Honorary Oscars and Women.”)
+(Check out: “Honorary Oscars and Women.”)